Skip to main content

 Image used with permission by copyright holder

-Here are some other questions to ask yourself before knocking a couple back after an afternoon Pickleball sesh.
+Here are some other questions to ask yourself before knocking a couple back after an afternoon pickleball sesh.
 How long did you work out, and at what intensity?
 How are you feeling mentally and physically?
-Did you properly fuel yourself pre-workout and post-workout, and perhaps the most important question is, “Did you drink enough water?”
+Did you properly fuel yourself pre-workout and post-workout?
+Perhaps the most important question is, “Did you drink enough water?”

-Three men on a terrace holding bottles of beer.
+Three men holding bottles of beer at a terrace.

 Image used with permission by copyright holder

 “Will you need to wait two hours if you went for a 15-minute walk on a nice, cool evening before you drink?
 Probably not.
-However, if you had an intense hour-long workout where maybe you didn’t drink enough and or didn’t fuel your body properly beforehand, you would need your body time to recover and properly refuel before consuming alcohol,” adds DeMarco.
+However, if you had an intense hour-long workout where maybe you didn’t drink enough and or didn’t fuel your body properly beforehand, you would need your body time to recover and properly refuel before consuming alcohol,” DeMarco added.

 If they’re going to drink after a workout no matter what, stick to certain types of alcohol.

-Explains DeMarco, “All alcohol does have high sugar content, and very high calorie counts for even one drink.
-If you are looking out for your weight and overall health, there are great options like alcoholic seltzers or even creating a ‘mocktail’ which has fewer calories, and sugar amount can be lower than say beer, wine, and mixed drinks.”
+DeMarco explained, “All alcohol does have high sugar content and very high-calorie counts for even one drink.
+If you are looking out for your weight and overall health, there are great options like alcoholic seltzers or even creating a mocktail, which has fewer calories and sugar amounts, can be lower than say beer, wine, and mixed drinks.”

 Two men enjoying drinks in a bar.